dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 1/README.md

 ![](2019-12-04-15-53-37.png)

-Two NSX-T Host Transport Nodes are used in this lab (shown below); which are ESX3 and ESX4 which forming the "WorkloadT" cluster.
+Two NSX-T Host Transport Nodes are used in this lab (shown below); which are ESX3 and ESX4 forming the "WorkloadT" cluster.

 ![](2019-12-04-16-03-32.png)